 A Glimpse of Hinduism

-Bristol is home to approximately just under 3000 Hindus of which 2000 of them might be under 40 years of age.
-The Hindu Temple situated on Church Road, Redfield, Bristol.
+Bristol is home to approximately just under 4000 Hindus, of whom 3000 might be under 40 years of age.
+The Hindu Temple is situated on Church Road, Redfield, Bristol.

 Origins

-When the Persians came to India, the civilisation flourishing in the Indo Gangetic Plain, in the existing language of the time was known as “Sindhu- Ganga Sarnatala”.
-So they called them “Sindhus” with reference to the place they lived.
-Due to some peculiar reason the letter “S” became replaced by the letter “H” and thus became Hindus.
+When the Persians came to India, the civilisation flourishing in the Indo Gangetic Plain, in the existing language of the time, was known as “Sindhu- Ganga Samatala”.
+So they called them “Sindhus” regarding the place they lived.
+Due to some peculiar reason, the letter “S” was replaced by the letter “H” and thus became Hindus.
 Westerners coming into this land added “ism” as the religion they followed, thus coining the word “Hinduism”.
 Hinduism is based on certain eternal principles and values of life which hold good for all people for all times, irrespective of personalities involved.
 Several personalities and even gods in Hinduism are held as sacred, and even worshiped.
-However, is strictly a “Monotheistic” religion, misunderstood as polytheistic in its concept, by majority of people, even among Hindus.
-The difficulty comes because of words like “deva” “Iswara”, Brahma.
-The English equivalent is God.
-The three mentioned words are in fact different levels of concept.
-The greatest tragedy today ismany people are trying to understand Hinduism through the English language, the vocabulary of which inadequately translates the language in which Hinduism originates – Sanskrit.
+Many Hindu scholars consider Hinduism also a “Monotheistic” religion, which has been misunderstood as polytheistic in its concept, by the majority of people, even among Hindus.
+The difficulty comes because of words like “deva”, “Iswara”, and Brahma, which in the English language translate as equivalent to God.
+The three mentioned words are, in fact, different levels of the concept of God.
+The greatest tragedy today is that many people are trying to understand Hinduism through the English language, the vocabulary of which inadequately translates the language in which Hinduism originates – Sanskrit.

 What is Hinduism based on?